The fourth-ranked Purdue women's golf team finished as runners up at the 2011 NCAA Championships

 And speaking of national recognition, several of Brouse's golfers have earned national accolades.
 Hernandez won the Honda Sports Award and PING/NCAA National Player of the Year after her national title in 2009.
 Hernandez and LeBlanc both earned first team All-American and overall Brouse's players have earned 31 All-America awards in the last decade, including six first team All-America recognitions.

 Brouse's golfers continue to set the pace for the Big Ten Conference.
-Since 2000, Purdue has had seven Big Ten Players of the Year, including five in the last seven years, six Big Ten Freshmen of the Year and 30 first team All-Big Ten selections.
-Since its inception in 2007, a Boilermaker has taken home the Mary Fossum Award for low-stroke season stroke average in the conference.
-Reto kept the streak alive last season, averaging 72.83 strokes per round through the Big Ten Championships and becoming the sixth straight Boilermaker to claim medalist honors.
+Since 2000, Purdue has had seven Big Ten Players of the Year, including five in the last eight years, six Big Ten Freshmen of the Year and 31 first team All-Big Ten selections.
+The Boilermakers took home the first seven Mary Fossum Awards in Big Ten history, awarded for low-stroke season stroke average in the conference.
+Reto closed the streak in 2013, averaging 72.83 strokes per round through the Big Ten Championships and becoming the sixth straight Boilermaker to claim medalist honors.
 In 2012, Laura Gonzalez-Escallon was the recipient of the Mary Fossum Award after winning her second Big Ten medal.
 In 2008, Hernandez turned in the best 72-hole score in conference history, firing a 281 at the Big Ten Championships to earn medalist honors.

 The Boilermakers returned to the top tier of the NCAA Championship leaderboard in 2013, after 2012's ninth-place effort, taking home third place with a four-day total of 289-289-295-300=1173 (+21).
 Heading into the championship ranked seventh in the country, Reto led the charge with a third-place individual finish, while Aurora Kan earned 15th and Gonzalez-Escallon was 23rd.
 It marked the eighth consecutive top-10 finish for Purdue at the NCAA Championships.